playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-fundamentals/posts/ffg-fundamentals-intro-to-components/index.md

 ## Vue

 Because Vue's components all live within dedicated `.vue` SFCs, we have to use two distinct files to render a basic Vue app.
-We start with our `App.vue` component:
+We start with our `File.vue` component:

 ```vue
 <!-- File.vue -->